zlatanvasovic/hackwork/README.md

 #### Other layout files

-Use `set.` prefix for layout files that don't automatically generate markup.
-Core `set.` files are:
+Use `i.` prefix for layout files that should be included in layout.
+Core `i.` files are:

-- `set.variables.php`: layout variables
+- `i.variables.php`: layout variables
-- `set.functions.php`: layout functions
+- `i.functions.php`: layout functions

-Every `set.*.php` file in `layouts/<name>/` will be included in layout.
-You can create additional `set.` files, e.g. for constants and classes.
+You can create additional `i.` files, e.g. for constants and classes.

 ### Layout generator